 - The problem appears to stem from the phone’s app optimization settings putting apps to sleep while the screen is off, regardless of whether it’s being used or not.

 5G may be the new hotness, but 4G is still the best network for most users.
 Which makes it even more annoying when it doesn’t work.
-Quite a few users are reporting their Galaxy S10 Plus has an extremely weak 4G connection, and is loading webpages and other content extremely slowly, while swapping between 4G and 3G.
+Quite a few users are reporting their Galaxy S10 Plus has a weak 4G connection and is loading webpages and other content extremely slowly, while swapping between 4G and 3G.
 But it’s not just an issue with the S10 Plus, as users with the Galaxy S10 have reported the issue too.

-One common thread seems to be that most of the devices are using Sprint’s network, though one complaint comes from Vodafone in Egypt, so it may not be entirely related to your carrier.
+One common thread seems to be that most of the devices are using Sprint’s network, though there are complaints from other countries, so it may not be entirely related to your carrier.

-With considerably larger batteries than previous S range flagships, the new Galaxy S10 range boasts much improved battery life.
-However, some users are reporting their phones are not able to go the distance, with some phones losing 30 percent of their charge when left overnight.
+With considerably larger batteries than previous S-range flagships, the new Galaxy S10 range boasts much-improved battery life.
+However, threads on the XDA Developers forum suggest some users are experiencing battery drain even when they’re not using their phones, with some phones losing 30 percent of their charge when left overnight.
 This problem mostly affects the Samsung Exynos chip-equipped versions of the S10 range, which is most phones outside of the U.S. While the Exynos chips have traditionally seen worse battery performance than their American counterparts, this problem is far too extreme to be a simple difference between processors.

 It seems the problem may well be two problems.
 The first is an issue with the phone’s proximity sensors, which means the phone’s screen accidentally turns on while in a pocket or bag, increasing load on the battery.
 The second issue is a bug that prevents the phone’s battery-saving sleep feature from kicking in after the phone has completed a VoIP call on apps like Skype or WhatsApp.
 This second bug has been confirmed to only be affecting Exynos S10 phones.

-- In order to prevent the proximity sensor bug from affecting you, it’s best to turn off your Always On Display and Lift to Wake.
+- To prevent the proximity sensor bug from affecting you, it’s best to turn off your Always On Display and Lift to Wake.

 - Fixing the far worse VoIP bug involves nothing as permanent.
 You have to restart your phone after every VoIP call to clear the bug and allow the deep sleep mode to kick in.